Koozie: Name, origin, and trademark dispute

 Norwood Promotional Products acquired RCC in 1991 and continued to grow the KOOZIE line of products.
 In 2009, BIC Graphic purchased Norwood and its sub-brands.
 BIC Graphic dropped the "RCC" in favor of the KOOZIE brand name and expanded the line to include additional styles of can coolers, cooler bags and totes, as well as housewares.

 Norwood was in a dispute, on-and-off over several years in the 2000s, over the Koozie trademark status with an online retail business called Kustom Koozies.
 Norwood asserts that names such as beer hugger, can cooler, and huggie do not infringe its trademark, but that koozie, coozie, coolie, and cozy do.
 Kustom Koozies asserted in 2005 that the trademark had become generic.
 In the years since, Norwood and Kustom Koozies came to a licensing agreement over the use of the trademark, but by 2009 they were in dispute again, as Kustom Koozies tried and failed to cancel the trademark licensing agreement in response to Norwood instructing it to make certain changes to its website, one of which was that "Koozie" should be set out in all-capital letters as "KOOZIE," and another being that the registered trademark symbol "®" be used to identify genuine Norwood KOOZIE brand beverage sleeves.

 In Australia, the beverage insulator is called a stubby holder because local beer was traditionally sold in 375 mL bottles colloquially known as "stubbies" due to their short, squat appearance in comparison to the alternative packaging of 750 mL bottles ("king brown", "tallie", or simply "bottle"), and the 300 to 375 mL longneck bottles commonly used for beer imported from North America and Europe.
 Most Australian domestic beers have now adopted longneck bottles and/or aluminium cans ("tinnies") for their 375 mL packaging, and 750 mL bottles are now sold much less commonly than was the case historically.
 Victoria Bitter (VB) is notable for continuing to use the traditional stubby, albeit with a twist top replacing the traditional crown seal.

 Use

 Koozies are used to insulate a chilled beverage from warming by warm air, sunlight, and body heat.
 Using a koozie can reduce the rate a drink warms in the sun by up to 50%.

-These items can also be used for easily identifying one's beverage from another person's and for marketing or minimizing the condensation on the can.
-By imprinting on the koozie many different companies have used the koozie as a promotional giveaway because it is not only inexpensive to manufacture, but its frequent use is more likely to bring the company's name to a household presence.
+These items can also be used for easily identifying one's beverage from another person's and for marketing or for minimizing the condensation on the can.
+By imprinting on the koozie, many different companies have used the koozie as a promotional giveaway because it is not only inexpensive to manufacture, but its frequent use is more likely to bring the company's name to a household presence.
 Originally a logo or image was screen-printed on a round foam cylinder with a foam base, which generally has a hole at the base to ease inserting and removing beverage containers.